 - Wi-Fi and IT equipment

 - careers advice and support from our Employability team

 - sports and culture facilities

 - award-winning student support services

 - Alumni membership and services.

-Visit our governance pages to see a breakdown of NTU’s tuition fees.
+Visit our governance pages to see what tuition fees fund at NTU.
 For more information on extra costs associated with your course such as specialist equipment or field trips, check the fees and funding section of your course.

 Your fee status determines whether you pay home or international tuition fees.
 You must meet certain requirements to be eligible for home fee status.
 If you don't meet the home fee status criteria, you'll have to pay international fees.